Comments Off on Warming Up to a Greener Future at EVI

 There are many ways to help the Earth.
 Some are efficient, and some are not.
 This blog will show you the most efficient ways to help the Earth along with the reasons why they are efficient.

-1. Getting serious about water
+serious about water

 Another essential thing you could do with the water in your household is to turn off any taps that are being unused.
 For example, some people leave the tap on while they are brushing their teeth – wasting water that could otherwise be put to good use.

-2. Installing smart technology
+Installing a smart

 Installing a smart thermostat can also help you cut down on your energy costs.
 This allows you to control the heating in your home through an app on your phone; you can be at work and connect to your smart thermostat to turn the heating down at home.